OtavioHenrique/otaviovaladares.com/_posts/2018-11-25-types-of-memory-allocation.md

 int main() {
     anyThing();
-    /* The variable autoVariable doesn't existis here, it only exists inside its function*/
+    /* The variable autoVariable doesn't existis here */ /* it only exists inside its function*/

     return 0;
 }